 In 2021 FSI launched working groups for disability, gender, ethnicity, LGBT+, socio-economic and neurodiversity to engage employees on these issues and evolve our approach to diversity as an organisation.
-Further information on FSI's diversity programme is available in the Gender Pay Gap Report, Responsible Investment Report (page 27) and on FSI's website.
+Further information on FSI's diversity programme is available in the Gender Pay Gap Report, Responsible Investment Report (page 27) and on FSI's website here and here.